JorgeOrtizV/GermanProgrammingLanguage/README.md

 Sample output of trace.log

-• The first column has a unique ID for distinguishing separate calls of the same function.
+• The first column has a unique ID for distinguishing separate calls of the same function./n
-• The second column shows the name of the function that was called.
+• The second column shows the name of the function that was called.\n
 • The third column indicates the event type, specifying if the function has started (‘start’) or ended (‘stop’).
 • The fourth column logs the timestamp of the event.